GSCCCA PT-61 eFiling

 Back to top

-20. Should we include the word "Unit" along with the numerical designation?
+19. Should we include the word "unit" along with the numerical designation?

-It is unnecessary to enter the term "unit" because it will be assumed to mean that, if the property is a condominium
+It is unnecessary to enter the term "unit" because it will be assumed that the property is a condominium

 Back to top

-21. We use a tax reporting service that reports back the parcel number but not an "account" number - the old PT-61 form had no option for this.
-Should we call the tax commissioner to get an account number along with the parcel number?
+20. We use a tax reporting service that reports back the parcel number but not an "account" number.
+Should we contact the tax commissioner to get an account number along with the parcel number?

-This is an "either / or" situation.
-If the parcel is included, the account is not necessary, and vice versa.
+If the parcel number is included, the account is not necessary, and vice versa.

 Back to top

-The Tax District is the code which designates which taxing jurisdiction that property lies in.
-The resource for this information is the Tax Commissioners Office or the Tax Assessors Office.
+The Tax District is the code which designates in which taxing jurisdiction that property lies.
+The resource for this information is the Tax Commissioner's Office or the Tax Assessor's Offices.
 Note that this is not a "required" field.

 Back to top

-For Suffixes, enter the suffix after the middle name if present.
+Enter the suffix after the middle name, if present.
 If no middle name has been entered, enter the suffix after the first name.

 Back to top